 Compared with other offerings for such capability, we think our proposal is the only one that can survive or could become successful, both at a price operators would succeed with and from the way the aircraft is designed for the circumstances of operation under real weather conditions with the state of the industry as it exists today; not as ideally portrayed by others.
 We are realists about the objective and won’t be pursuing its development until the spadework necessary to enable it is done.

-For qualified organisations, we also will offer a manufacturing license option.
+For qualified organisations, we also will offer manufacturing license options.

 In the meantime, we intend to follow our strategy for development, which starts with readily doable projects focussed on getting income to do more.
-A prime objective at the moment is to complete the development of the LS-L20 and provide this to operators who then may begin the process of setting up the infrastructure network of bases to ultimately enable LS-L150 operations.
+A prime objective at the moment is to complete the development of the LS-L5, LS-LT15, Patroller 3 & LS-L20 and provide them to operators who then may get on with setting up the network of bases to ultimately enable LS-L150 operations.